Virus surge: Schools abandon classes, states retreat

 “The district relied on science and the data to reopen schools for in-person learning this summer and fall and relied on the same to decide that it was no longer safe for our students and employees to work in an in-person school environment,” Detroit Superintendent Nikolai Vitti said.

 In New York City, the looming threat of a shutdown of the 1.1-million-student school system had families and teachers watching case numbers closely.
-Mayor Bill De Blasio has said that in-person schooling will be halted if the rate of tests coming back positive for the virus in the city reaches 3%.
+Mayor Bill de Blasio has said that in-person schooling will be halted if the rate of tests coming back positive for the virus in the city reaches 3%.

-Associated Press writer Rebecca Boone in Boise, Idaho, contributed to this story.
+Associated Press writers Sophia Tareen in Chicago and Rebecca Boone in Boise, Idaho, contributed to this story.